gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 though.
 I allowed Sehdie to have friends visit once a week so that she could practice her Bantangui and dance steps.
 I gave them time to settle in, then slipped into the little storage cupboard next to her room to listen to what they were saying.
-It was not spying---I will not have it said that I was so poorly bred as to *spy*.
+It was not spying—I will not have it said that I was so poorly bred as to *spy*.
 But not everyone in the Hundred Houses had been raised by a firm hand, and with her mother gone, it was my responsibility to make sure she didn't stray.